Hurricane Fabian: Aftermath

 Initially, the time for the destroyed vegetation on Bermuda to regrow was estimated to take decades.
 To help, the South Carolina Maritime Heritage Foundation, with support from a Boy Scout troop and nearby nurseries, delivered 1,000 boxwood plants to the island.
 Following the damage to the Bermuda petrel's habitat, Bermuda's Department of Conservation carried out a translocation program, which involved moving the habitat to Nonsuch Island.
 That island, a long-standing nature preserve, was much higher and safer for the birds, and by two years after the hurricane the population numbers were higher than before the storm.

 Shortly after the hurricane, the American home improvement franchise This Old House, unaware of the limited extent of damage, decided to do a hurricane repair story.
 Upon realising that there would be little to nothing available for the Ask This Old House to repair, it was decided instead to do a renovation of an 1805 home in St. George's.
 It was only the second time that the franchise had worked outside of the United States.

 A memorial to the four Bermudians whose lives were claimed by Hurricane Fabian was erected near the Causeway's east end by the airport, where the 10th anniversary of their deaths was remembered by government officials in September 2013.
 The onslaught of Hurricane Gonzalo in October 2014 prompted a catastrophe modeller to revisit Fabian's destruction, concluding that had it struck in 2014, it would have caused around US$650 million in damage.

 Retirement

-Due to the damage and deaths in Bermuda, the name Fabian was retired in the spring of 2004 and will never again be used for an Atlantic hurricane.
+Due to the storm damage and deaths in Bermuda, the World Meteorological Organization retired the name Fabian in the spring of 2004, and it will never again be used for a North Atlantic tropical cyclone.
+It was replaced with Fred for the 2009 season.

 The Bermuda Weather Service allowed residents to suggest a replacement name, with the only rule being the name had to be a male name beginning with the letter "F", able to be easily pronounced, and not currently in use by the National Hurricane Center.
 The service received a list of over 30 names, including Forrest and Frodo, after the character in The Lord of the Rings.
 The Bermuda Weather Service sent three names to the World Meteorological Organization: Fred, Ford, and Flynn.
-Out of the three mentioned, The World Meteorological Organization chose for Fabian to be replaced by Fred to be on the list for the 2009 season in the spring of 2004.